adambraimbridge/concept-rw-elasticsearch/README.md

 Either set the environment variable `ELASTICSEARCH_TEST_URL` to the URL of an ElasticSearch instance, or run with `-short` to skip integration tests.

 Writing data to the ElasticSearch instance will create shards.
-If running a fresh ElasticSearch instance, this may turn the ElasticSearch status YELLOW.
+If running a local standalone ElasticSearch instance, this may turn the ElasticSearch status YELLOW.
 To make it GREEN, make a PUT request to `/_settings` with the following JSON:

 ```
 {